-You will be escorted into the procedure room and introduced to the team in the room.
-The endoscopist will check that you have full understanding of the procedure, what it entails and that you are willing to go ahead.
+You will be escorted to the procedure room and introduced to the team in the room.
+The endoscopist will then check that you have a full understanding of your procedure and all that it means, and that you are willing to go ahead.